ShipChain/engine/docs/LoadContract_1.2.0.md

 	"id": 0
 }
 ```
-We can see the only difference is the added `carrierWallet`, compared with the parameter
+We can see one difference is the added `carrierWallet`, compared with the parameter
  list of this endpoint in the version 1.1.0 of the Load contract.

+Note the other difference is that `contractedAmount` has changed from a number to string.

 2\.
 Removed all the methods/endpoints related to the uri and hash.
 Those functions are now separated
 into a new Notary contract.
 The information about the rpc calls to this new contract